 ECHA has evaluated your proposal to perform the test with the analogue substance.
-As explained in section "Grouping of substances and read-across approach" above, your adaptation of the information requirement not accepted.
-Hence, there is a need to test the registered substance.
+As explained in section "Grouping of substances and read-across approach" above, your adaptation of the information requirement is not accepted.
 Hence, there is a need to test the registered substance.